 This is a great way to get into the holiday spirit.
 Have everyone bring in a wrapped gift under a certain price limit, and sit in a circle.
 Then, give them directions to stand up if they meet certain holiday-related criteria.
-(For example, you can say, "Stand up if you've already decorated your Christmas tree," or "Stand up if you're wearing red.")
+For example, you can say, "Stand up if you've already decorated your Christmas tree," or "Stand up if you're wearing red."
 Those who are standing should swap gifts.
-Play as many rounds as you like, but make sure everyone ends up with a gift other than his or her own.
+Play as many rounds as you like, but make sure everyone ends up with a gift other than their own.

 Additional reporting by Shannon Gausepohl and Brittney Morgan.